lazare-rd/HandSignsRecognition_using_MobileNet/README.md

 # liveObjectRecognition

 This is a Python script that runs a detection model trained for 4 different signs (thumb-up, thumb-down, peace and thank you) on your webcam.
-The model used in this script is a pretrained model, on the COCO dataset, offered by tensorfolw's object detection API.
-It has then been trained specificaly the 4 signs mentionned earlier.
+The model used in this script is a pretrained model, on the COCO dataset, offered by tensorflow's object detection API.
+It has then been trained specificaly for the 4 signs mentionned earlier.

 This repo contains the files used to collect the data, train the model, and display the live recognition.
 All the files model related are in
 Tensorflow/workspace.